Best POD Coffee Machines

 My Observations:

-So as well as being able to select Ristretto, Espresso coffee or Lungo & popping in the relevant pod, you can likewise select Cappuccino or Latte Macchiato, or simply hot milk, and as long as you remembered to put milk in the carafe, the machine will do it for you.
+So as well as being able to select Ristretto, Espresso coffee or Lungo & popping in the relevant pod, you can likewise select Cappuccino or Latte Macchiato, or just hot milk, and as long as you remembered to put milk in the carafe, the machine will do it for you.

 Check Price - Amazon UKCheck Price - Sage Appliances